BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 objects, which are initialized to `100`.

-In `class B`, `x` has been changed to a `static` variable, which means there is only a single piece of storage for `x` for the class (no matter how many instances of that class you create), and `x` is associated with the class `B` rather than with any particular `B` object.
-This is the same way that class attributes work in Python---they are basically `static` variables without using the `static` keyword.
+In `class B`, `x` has been changed to a `static` variable, which means there is only a single piece of storage for `x` for the class---no matter how many instances of that class you create.
+This is the same way that class attributes work in Python; they are basically `static` variables without using the `static` keyword.

-In `toString()`, notice that `x` is accessed in the same way it is in `Class A`'s `toString()`: as if it were an ordinary object field rather than a `static` field.
-When you do this, Java automatically goes to the `static` `x` even though you are syntactically treating it like an object `x`.
+In `toString()`, notice that `B`'s `x` is accessed the same way it is in `Class A`'s `toString()`: as if it were an ordinary object field rather than a `static` field.
+When you do this, Java automatically uses the `static` `x` even though you are syntactically treating it like the object's `x`.

 In `statics()`, `x` is accessed *through the class* by saying `B.x`.
 If `x` were *not* a `static` you couldn't do this.